What is Organizational Leadership?

 Community Outreach Manager

-If you like to advance your organization’s priorities while building relationships with other organizations, engage in community activities, maintain clear records of participants, partners, and donors, and establish consistent communication between your organization, partner organizations, and community members, you may enjoy this career!
+Community outreach managers build relationships with organizations and engage in community activities.
+They maintain clear records of participants, partners, and donors.
+Managers also establish communication between their organization, partner organizations, and community members.

 Director of Stakeholder Engagement